bueler/fluid-solid-seminar/index.md

 This will be the website for **Math 692 Graduate Seminar** on **Fluids and Solids: Mathematics and Numerics** in Spring 2025!

-The course schedule will say "Fluids: Mathematics and Numerics".
+The official course schedule will say "Fluids: Mathematics and Numerics".
 Here I revised the title so that elastic solids are in scope.
 (I am too lazy to make the change official.)

 We are in the [Dept. of Mathematics and Statistics](http://www.uaf.edu/dms/) at the [University of Alaska Fairbanks](http://www.uaf.edu/).